There’s no doubt about it – One-to-Ones are one of the foundational pillars of strong contact centre performance.

 Perhaps you have no set meeting structure, or perhaps several different structures have developed in different areas of your contact centre.
 Perhaps you rely on your coaches to be able to produce results from one to ones, with no clear guidance on how to do so.

-This is dangerous because it makes call coaching sessions an uninviting (and perhaps intimidating) task for your line managers – so they are less likely to complete them.
+This is dangerous because it makes call center coaching sessions an uninviting (and perhaps intimidating) task for your line managers – so they are less likely to complete them.

 It also means that you limit the insights you can gain from the One-to-One data you gather.
 If each team leader structures one to ones differently, or has different goals for their coaching strategy, this makes analysing data from one to ones (to gauge centre-wide improvements for example) next to impossible.